 Degenerative Disc Disease

 The discs that serve as cushions between your vertebrae can wear down over time, resulting in degenerative disc disease.
 These discs in your spine could dry out as you get older.
-Dryer discs lead to cracks and tearing of the outer walls of the discs.
+Drier discs lead to cracks and tearing of the outer walls of the discs.
 The closer those tears are to nerves, the more pain you’ll experience.
 In many cases, the disc’s soft core pushes through the tears, or the disc may slip.

 Conservative treatment includes medication for pain, such as aspirin, NSAIDs, and acetaminophen to ease pain and swelling.
 If your condition leads to muscle spasms, your doctor may also prescribe muscle relaxers.